 Besides being a gifted music writer, Jackson Browne also has the ability to create lyrics that make us stop and think about the real meaning of life.
 He occassionally has gotten quite political, but most of the times his songs make a very valid argument.

-His first,self titled, album featured the hit ‘Doctor My Eyes’ and at age 23, Jackson Browne’s career was on it’s way.
-His next two albums, For Everyman, and Late for the Sky were solid, and showed the Jackson was just preparing for better things to come.
+His first,self titled, album featured the hit ‘Doctor My Eyes’.
+And at age 23, Jackson Browne’s career was on it’s way.
+His next two albums, For Everyman, and Late for the Sky were solid.
+They showed that Jackson was just preparing for better things to come.

 The next album he released, Running on Empty may have been his all time best-selling effort.
 Jackson stepped back from his politicism and wrote this concept album about life on the road.
 There are some moments of levity on the album, such as in the song Rosie.
 You have to listen closely, but you will figure out that this song is not a typical love song (we’ll leave it at that)!
 Also, the mix of studio, live, and ‘on the tour bus’ or ‘in the hotel room’ recordings makes it a very interesting album.
 Of course, the title track and the last track (The Load-Out) became huge hits.

 The label that produced Jackson’s albums had a great stable of talent for backup musicians, many of which Jackson used.
 Names like Russell Kunkel (drums), Bob Glaub (bass), Danny Kortchamr (percussion, guitar, etc.), David Lindley (guitars of all sorts), Rosemary Butler (vocals) and others all lent their considerable talents to the success of his music.